How to Make Silver Clay Jewellery

 What is your favourite piece so far?

 “I love the piece on the front cover of my book (see top right photo below).
 I made it as a pendant for my Mum.
-The lily motive is so special I decided it had to be included in my book.
-I still love it and know my Mum does too.”
+The lily motif is so special I decided it had to be included in my book.
+I still love it and I know my Mum does too.”

 What’s your advice to newcomers to silver clay jewellery making?